Our Massachusetts Divorce Lawyers Protect You

 When spouses skip the divorce planning stage, mistakes are made, tricks are played and they may not be able to think clearly or make the best decisions.
 Some become so angry or upset that they fail to protect themselves or their children from unfair settlements.
 Others will push every button, attack on every front and totally disregard the truth.

-This can happen to any couple — regardless of whether they are going through a contested divorce, uncontested divorce, high-asset divorce, high-conflict divorce, LGBT divorce, military divorce or even a collaborative divorce.
+This can happen to any couple — regardless of whether they are going through a contested divorce, uncontested divorce, high-asset divorce, high-conflict divorce, LGBT divorce, military divorce or even mediation or collaborative divorce.
 The best way to protect yourself is to hire an experienced divorce and family law attorney, like those at Pollack Law Group.
 One of our biggest assets at PLG is our top-notch legal team, which includes more than 20 attorneys, paralegals and staff with more than 100 years of combined experience.
 If you or your spouse is considering divorce, our divorce attorneys can help you avoid the common pitfalls of divorce.

 The Top Four Divorce Pitfalls to Avoid